CalSol/braintrain/lab2.md

 The ID field is used to indicate the kind of data being transmitted (for example, "battery voltage") and the data contains the actual data (continuing the example, 107.4 V encoded as 2 bytes fixed point).
 Message IDs must be unique on any single CAN bus.
 Because of the priority system, giving a lower ID to more important messages (or messages with stricter deadlines) is recommended.

 Usually, nodes transmit data regularly (for example, battery voltage is automatically sent every second by the BMS), but the RTR field can be used to request specific data.
-Acting on RTR messages must be handled by application code, and it's not something we use.
+Responding to RTR messages must be handled by application code, and it's not something we use.

 CAN also provides these non-user data fields:
-- [CRC](https://en.wikipedia.org/wiki/Cyclic_redundancy_check), 15 bits, as a checksum so corrupted messages are discarded.
+- [Cyclic Redundancy Check (CRC)](https://en.wikipedia.org/wiki/Cyclic_redundancy_check), 15 bits, as a checksum so corrupted messages are discarded.
 - Acknowledgement, one bit, asserted by any other node upon successful reception (including CRC check).
   - If a message is not acknowledged by any other node, the transmitter will retransmit it.
   - However, it is impossible to tell from the acknowledgement bit if a message was received by a particular node.